ctera/ctera-python-sdk/docs/source/UserGuides/Portal/Files.rst

 .. code:: python

-   file_browser.download('My Files/Documents/Sample.docx')
+   """When logged in as a Global Administrator""" admin.files.download('Users/John Smith/My Files/Documents/Sample.docx')

+   """When logged in as a tenant user or admin""" user.files.download('Users/John Smith/My Files/Documents/Sample.docx')

 .. automethod:: cterasdk.core.files.browser.FileBrowser.download_as_zip
    :noindex:

 .. code:: python

+   """When logged in as a Global Administrator""" admin.files.download_as_zip('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])

-   file_browser.download('My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])
+   """When logged in as a tenant user or admin""" user.files.download_as_zip('Users/John Smith/My Files/Documents', ['Sample.docx', 'Wizard Of Oz.docx'])

 Copy
 ====